All Episodes

 That's not taking away from the people who will be hurt by this in the fishing industry and the tourist industry.

-But are we gonna learn a lot?
+But are we going to learn a lot?

-Uh well, some of us will.
+Well, some of us will.

-Others uh the left is not open.
+Others, the left is not always.

 A faulty permit did not cause whatever to blow up down there to blow up.

-Uh it's they still don't know the cause.
+They still don't know the cause.

-Uh they still don't know what caused it.
+They still don't know what caused it.

-Uh it is amazing to see.
+It is amazing to see.

-Have you seen the pictures of this much oil coming out of the leak at the uh Well, I don't I don't see, so I don't see the pictures, but I've heard him talk about it.
+Well, I don't see, so I don't see the pictures, but I've heard him talk about it.

-The other thing is Stupak was talking last night, which I don't trust him on anything after the pro-life thing, but he was talking about something about batteries not being properly charged.
+The other thing is, Stupak was talking last night, which I don't trust him on anything after the pro-life thing, but he was talking about something about batteries not being properly charged.

-Well you know anything about that?
+Do you know anything about that?

-But if if uh if Stupak said there was bad batteries, it had to be bad batteries.
+No, if Stupak said there was bad batteries, it had to be bad batteries.

 Oh, yeah, right.